-Chin is the founding chair of the Department of Genomic Medicine at MD Anderson.
-She also serves as the scientific director of the Institute for Applied Cancer Science, which merges the best attributes of academia and industry to enable science-driven drug discovery.
+Chin was also the founding chair of the Department of Genomic Medicine at MD Anderson.
+She served as the scientific director of the Institute for Applied Cancer Science, which merges the best attributes of academia and industry to enable science-driven drug discovery.
 Chin is a leader in translational genomic medicine and her research program spans the fields of transcription, telomere biology, mouse models of human cancer, cancer genomics, and personalized cancer medicine.
 She is also at the forefront of comparative oncogenomics of mouse and human cancers and its integration with functional genomics to identify novel cancer genes and therapeutic targets.

 Chin is also actively involved in The Cancer Genome Atlas, where she holds multiple leadership roles.
 She is also a member of the Scientific Steering Committee of the International Cancer Genome Consortium.
 Chin was elected a member of the Institute of Medicine in 2012.
 She co-founded AVEO Pharmaceuticals in 2002, which emphasizes cancer biology and genetics to identify new cancer targets with tumor maintenance roles.
 More recently, Chin also founded Metamark Genetics, a diagnostic company that develops function-based prognostic determinants to guide the customized management of early-stage cancer patients with melanoma or prostate cancer.
 Chin has three young children, ages 11, 10 and 8.